anshulkardam/Simple-Payment-App/README.md

-# A basic version of PayTM
+# A Simple Payment App
 ### Features:

 - User Sign-Up: Create a new account with basic information.